How To Avoid Blowing Your Wedding Budget

 Choose Your Date Wisely

 Try to be flexible when choosing your wedding date.
-Timing is everything – consider off-peak months, look at different days of the week, or even different times of day to save money.
+Timing is everything – consider off-peak months and look at different days of the week.

 Decide What’s Most Important